LeonidasKyrkos/VideoTrans/README.md

 # VideoTrans

-Video transitioning jQuery plugin
-Plugin aims to provide a system for implementing transitioning videos interlinked with timed text effects.
+Video transitioning jQuery plugin which provides a system for implementing transitioning videos overlayed with timed text effects.
 Can be used with single video if only captions are required or multiple videos if video transitions are required.

 *Email questions to leo@redsnapper.net*

 Demo page: http://leonidaskyrkos.github.io/